Interview Hoarding: Simulations

 \section{Simulations}

 Our analytical results are of two sorts.
 On one hand, \cref{thm: more not better} applies without restrictions on preferences.
-However, it only has something to say about doctors' welfare and only in regards to perturbations to an equilibrium \arrng.
-On the other hand, when we focus on common preferences, \cref{prop: sufficient equal l k} and \cref{prop: target interview cap} deliver a clearcut policy prescription.
+However, it only helps identify the problem caused by increases to doctors' interview capacities without suggesting a remedy.
+On the other hand, when we focus on common preferences, \cref{prop: sufficient equal l k,prop: target interview cap} deliver a clearcut policy prescription.
 In this section, we use simulations to bridge the gap.
 This allows us to consider how changes in the doctors' interview capacities affect hospitals' welfare, match rates, stability, and so on, in a more general setting.

 While there is evidence that preferences do indeed have a common component \citep{Agarwal:AER2015,Rees-Jones:GEB2018}, agents care about ``fit'' as well.
 Moreover, an idiosyncratic component is to be expected.
-We adopt the random utility model of \citet{AshlagiKanoriaLeshno:JPE2017}.\footnote{This, in turn, is adapted from \citet{HitschHortacsuAriely:AER2010}.} Each hospital $h\in H$ has a common component to its quality, $x_h^C$ and a ``fit'' component, $x^F_h$.
+We adopt the random utility model of \citet{AshlagiKanoriaLeshno:JPE2017}.\footnote{This, in turn, is adapted from \citet{HitschHortacsuAriely:AER2010}.} Each hospital $h\in H$ has a common component to its quality, $x_h^C$, and a ``fit'' component, $x^F_h$.
 Similarly, each doctor $d\in D$ has a common component to her quality, $x_d^C$ and a fit component, $x^F_d$.
 The utilities that $h$ and $d$ enjoy from being matched to one another are

 respectively, where $\varepsilon_{hd}$ and $\varepsilon_{dh}$ are drawn independently from the standard logistic distribution.
 Each $x_h^C, x_h^F, x_d^C,$ and $x_d^F$ is drawn independently from the uniform distribution over $[0,1]$.
-The coefficients $\beta$ and $\gamma$ weight the common and fit components respectively.
+The coefficients $\beta$ and $\gamma$ weight the common and fit components, respectively.
 When $\beta$ and $\gamma$ are both zero, preferences are drawn uniformly at random.
 As $\beta\to \infty$, these approach common preferences.
 As $\gamma$ increases, preferences become more ``aligned'': the fit, which is orthogonal to the common component, becomes more important.